 I will say that these are something you want to eat right out of the oven.
 Like normal fries, they are just better warm.
 But the good news is that, unlike regular fries, you can reheat these if you can’t eat them all in one sitting!
 That’s the beautiful thing about squash.
 It always reheats well.

 And just a note on the sweetener…

 I have a spice grinder that I grind up my sweeteners in to get more of a powdered sugar effect.
 If you can’t do that, this will still work, but the sugar just won’t distribute as well.
 So when you mix this all together, make sure to allow the unprocessed sugar a few minutes to dissolve into the oil and spices so it can evenly cover the fries.

-- 10 oz. package, pre-cut butternut squash fries (or any size package you want)
+- 10 oz. pre-cut butternut squash fries (or any size package you want)

 - 2 tsp. ground cinnamon

 - 1 tbsp. powdered Sucanat (or other unprocessed sugar)

 - Place all the ingredients in a zipper-top, plastic bag.

 - Moose the contents around in the bag until the sugar has dissolved and the fries are well covered.